Kadian Detox

 Medical detox

-Medical detox centers provide patients with the evidence-based practices of medication and behavioral therapies.
-According to the journal of Addiction Science & Clinical Practice, medications are most effective when combined with psychosocial treatments.
+Medical detox centers provide the evidence-based practices of medication and behavioral therapies.
+Medications are most effective when combined with psychosocial treatments.
 These programs usually focus on helping patients through withdrawal and treating symptoms as they arrive.

 Ultra-rapid detox

 Ultra-rapid detox centers put patients under sedation and treat their withdrawal symptoms while they are asleep.
-These programs usually focus on treating dependence as quickly as possible and are available for opioid and alcohol addicts.
+These programs usually focus on treating dependence as quickly as possible and are available for individuals addicted to opioids or alcohol.
 Treatment usually takes 24-48 hours.
 It should be noted, however, that ultra-rapid detox is generally not covered by health insurance.

 Rapid detox

-Rapid detox treatment is similar to ultra-rapid treatment but generally takes 3 or 4 days.
+Rapid detox treatment is similar to ultra-rapid treatment but generally takes three or four days.

 Medication maintenance detox

 This type of detox focuses on helping the patient become stabilized on a medication like methadone or buprenorphine.
-According to the Substance abuse and Mental Health Services Administration, this program usually takes place in three phases: the induction phase, the stabilization phase, and the maintenance phase.
+This program usually takes place in three phases: the induction phase, the stabilization phase, and the maintenance phase.

 Non-medical detox